Juanhui28/Juanhui28.github.io/_news/announcement_10.md

 ---
 layout: post
-date: 2023-10-1
+date: 2023-10-17
 inline: true
 related_posts: false
 ---

-We have a new preprint paper [Revisiting Link Prediction: A Data Perspective](https://arxiv.org/abs/2310.00793)!
+We have a new preprint paper [Adaptive Pairwise Encodings for Link Prediction](https://arxiv.org/abs/2310.11009)!